adamsilver/fdpb/01-a-registration-form.md

 ### Passphrases

 Passwords are generally short, hard to remember and easy to crack.
-Users often have to create a password with at least eight characters made up of at least one uppercase and lowercase latter as well as a number.
+Users often have to create a password with at least eight characters made up of at least one uppercase and lowercase latter and a number.
 This micro interaction is hardly ideal.

 Instead of a password, we could ask users for a passphrase[^5].
-A passphrase is a series of words such as ‘monkeysinmygarden’ (sorry, that's the first thing that came to mind).
-They are generally easier to remember than password and they are more secure due to their length (they must be 16 characters or more).
+A passphrase is a series of words such as ‘monkeysinmygarden’ (sorry, that's the first thing that comes to mind).
+They are generally easier to remember than passwords and they are more secure due to their length&mdash;passphrases must be at least 16 characters long.

-The downside is that they are unfamiliar, which may cause anxiety for users, that are already worried about their online security.
+The downside is that they are unfamiliar, which may cause anxiety for users, that are already worried about online security.

 Whether it's the No Password Sign In pattern or passphrases, we should only move away from convention once we've conducted thorough and diverse user research.
 You don't want to exchange one set of problems for another.